IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_monitor.rst

 Parameters
 ----------

-  instance_id (True, str, None)
-    (Required for new resource) Instance Id

-  interval (False, int, 60)
-    The interval between each health check

-  retries (False, int, 1)
-    The number of retries to attempt in case of a timeout before marking the origin as unhealthy

   timeout (False, int, 5)
     The timeout (in seconds) before marking the health check as failed

-  method (False, str, None)
-    The method to use for the health check

-  port (False, int, None)
-    Port number to connect to for the health check

-  path (False, str, None)
-    The endpoint path to health check against

   allow_insecure (False, bool, None)